absinthe0223/OMALab-Employee-Manual/chapter1/supplemental-policies-for-remote-employees-and-contractors.md

 ### If you are working on UpWork or similar service, you are expected to bill your hours live \(no manual work\). {#if-you-are-working-on-upwork-or-similar-service-you-are-expected-to-bill-your-hours-live-no-manual-work}

-We require all UpWork-based partners to use screen recording to record their screenshots.
+We require all UpWork-based team members to use screen recording to record their screenshots.
 This is to ensure that, as a remote, on demand contractor, we have a record/log of your actual time being billed to us.

 The logic for this is simple: if you give us manual time, then we have to go back through all your work, and compare your billing to your deliverables, and try to estimate whether we have gotten what we are being asked to pay for.
 This is a lot of unnecessary work we have to do \(which costs money\), so you can have the pleasure of not having to track your screens.
 This is why we do NOT support this initially.